Information Elicitation for Bayesian Auctions: Proofs for Section

 \subsection{Proof of Theorem \ref{thm:additive}}

-\paragraph{The Crowdsourced Individual Myerson Mechanism.} We start by introducing the crowdsourced Individual Myerson mechanism $\cM_{CSIM}$, which runs the following mechanism $\cM_{CSIM,j}$ for each item $j$ separately.
-Mechanism $\cM_{CSIM,j}$ is similar to $\cM_{CSUD}$ and $\cM'_{CSUD}$, thus we have omitted many details in the analysis.
+\paragraph{The Information Elicitation Individual Myerson Mechanism.} We start by introducing the information elicitation individual Myerson mechanism $\cM_{IEIM}$, which runs the following mechanism $\cM_{IEIM,j}$ for each item $j$ separately.
+Mechanism $\cM_{IEIM,j}$ is similar to $\cM_{IEUD}$ and $\cM'_{IEUD}$, thus we have omitted many details in the analysis.